-How to Reset Windows 10 and Keep All Your Files, Apps, and Programs
+How to Reset Windows 10 and Keep All Your Files and Windows Apps

 1. Reset Windows 10 and keep your personal files